 Have a small collection of unused wine corks?
 Always wanted to do a project with them and just wonder, “But what?”
-Well, here’s a fun project you can do today that you can give to mom for Mother’s Day OR keep for yourself!Do you like the “weeds” one?
+Well, here’s a fun frugal gardening project you can do today that you can plan ahead and give to mom for Mother’s Day OR keep for yourself!Do you like the “weeds” one?
 I thought that was cute…

 - a small collection of wine corks, matching or non-matching.

 - wooden dowels, 3/16″, cut into 12″ lengths ($.25/3 feet at my local hardware store)

 Step 2: Drill a hole in the bottom of your corks.I took my 3/16″ drill bit and wrapped a small piece of duct tape on the drill bit, 1″ from the end.
 This helped me make sure that when I drilled, my hole was exactly 1″ deep for all of my corks.